FOLLOW US

 Road travel

-All vehicles on motorways, expressways and section toll segments in Austria are subject to tolls.
-If you use Austrian motorways you must display a vignette (sticker) inside your windscreen.
-You could be fined it you do not follow the rules.
-For more information visit the Austrian Official Travel Portal.
+All vehicles on motorways and expressways in Austria are subject to tolls.
+If you use Austrian motorways, you must display a vignette (sticker) inside your windscreen.
+You could get a fine if you do not.

 Before you travel check that: